Positions (song): Europe

 In its second week on the chart, "Positions" remained at the number one spot.
 The same week, parent album Positions debuted at number one on the UK Albums Chart making Grande score a "Official Chart Double".
 This was the second time Grande achieved this feat; her previous album Thank U, Next and its singles "Break Up with Your Girlfriend, I'm Bored" and "7 Rings" respectively achieved this record in 2019.
 It remained at number one for a third consecutive week, clocking up over 44,000 chart sales, including 5.4 million streams, becoming Grande's third longest running number one single in the country.
 "Positions" remained at number one on the UK Singles Chart for the fourth consecutive week earning 44,600 chart sales, including 5.6 million streams, tying with "7 Rings" as Grande's second longest running number one single in the country.
 It also became the longest running number one single by the female artist released in 2020, surpassing "WAP".
 It remained at number one for a fifth consecutive week, becoming the third longest-running number one single of 2020 and Grande's second longest running number one single in the country, surpassing "7 Rings".
 After spending six consecutive weeks at the pole position, it earned Grande her longest running number one single in the United Kingdom, tying with "Thank U, Next", while simultaneously becoming the second longest running number one single of 2020, tying with "Head & Heart" and "Rockstar".
-On April 9, 2021, "Positions" was certified Platinum by the British Phonographic Industry (BPI) for moving 600,000 units in the United Kingdom.
+On September 19, 2025, "Positions" was certified Double Platinum by the British Phonographic Industry (BPI) for moving 1,200,000 units in the United Kingdom.